oskarissimus/talk-with-gpt/README.md

 # talk-with-gpt

 ## TODO
-- [ ] button to start and stop recording voice in browser
+- [x] button to start and stop recording voice in browser
+- [x] playback of recorded audio
+-